jjacob7734/harvester_ts/README.md

 above.

-The examples below are intended to show the ways `-s`, `-e`, and `-n` options can be combined to specify the dates to harvest to a local file system The `-b` option is used to indicate the base directory for the relative path specified in the `local_path_template` variable of the dataset configuration (see above).
+The examples below are intended to show the ways `-s`, `-e`, and `-n` options can be combined to specify the dates to harvest to a local file system.
+The `-b` option is used to indicate the base directory for the relative path specified in the `local_path_template` variable of the dataset configuration (see above).